 Does this caterpillar have pimples?

-No, those are eggs laid by a parasitic wasp.
-When they hatch, the young will eat this caterpillar completely.
+No, those are eggs laid by a parasitic wasp and the young will eat this caterpillar completely.

 What is that mass on the tree branch?